duplxey/postgres-post/README.md

 Before diving into the deployment process, let's briefly discuss what solutions Back4app offers.

 1. [**Back4app (BaaS)**](https://www.back4app.com/) is a fully-fledged backend solution.
-It includes user management, authentication, real-time databases, custom code execution, auto-generated APIs, SDKs, push notifications, and more.
+It includes user management, authentication, real-time databases (NoSQL/PostgreSQL), custom code execution, auto-generated APIs, SDKs, push notifications, and more.
 2. [**Back4app Containers (CaaS)**](https://www.back4app.com/container-as-a-service-caas) is a Docker-powered container management and deployment platform.
 It allows you to spin up Docker containers in a few clicks!
 6. [**Back4app AI-agent**](https://www.back4app.com/agent) is a brand new AI-powered agent.
 It allows you to perform all cloud-related tasks with the power of conversation.
 The agent integrates tightly with the other two Back4app solutions.